StephenWelch/post-robo-docs/MOTION-PLANNING-IN-DEPTH.md

 ## Comparison of Techniques
 Ordered from least difficult to most difficult to implement.
+Keep in mind that any method that accounts for X and Y error requires tracking the robot's position, which adds complexity.

 ### Pure Trajectory Following
 - Converts a trajectory into a set of velocities for each side of the drivetrain to follow using PIDVA